THE QUILOTOA LOOP: 6 USEFUL ITEMS YOU SHOULD BRING ALONG

 - Blister plasters and medical supplies

-- Money – check out our budget blog here where we’ve covered all your expenses
+- Money – cash as there are no card machines or ATMs along the way.
+Check out our budget blog here where we’ve covered all the expenses

 - Camera – an absolute must – the views are stunning all the way